The Poly Calisto 7200 is a device that has been designed specifically with conference calls in mind. And it shows.

 Interested in alternatives to the Poly Calisto 7200?
 Pbx.info has most of its competitors covered, too:

-Looking for a bigger device?
+Are you looking for a bigger device?
 Check the review for the Jabra Speak 810 (good for meetings with up to 15 participants).